Lucas-Pardo/ARP-Assignment1/README.md

 Should you experience some weird behavior after launching the application (buttons not spawning inside the GUI or graphical assets misaligned) simply try to resize the terminal window, it should solve the bug.

-In case of any problems which may occur the first time running the master process, closing the consoles and terminating the process, and rerunning `./bin/master` will solve the issues.
+In case of any problems which may occur the first time running the master process, closing the consoles and terminating the process, and rerunning `./bin/master` will most likely solve the issues (sometimes need to rerun it twice).

 ## A note about the consoles: